LanaBStar/LIS-545---Final-Project/README.md

   **The primary dataset.** This spreadsheet contains the assembled and catalogued records of studies related to humour practices, democratic attitudes, and civic engagement.

 - **DELIAH - M1-MS1.1 - Database of humour practices assembled and catalogued - v1 - 20250619.pdf**
-  **Official data documentation for the dataset.** This document explains the scope and purpose of the dataset, information collection procedures, eligibility criteria, search strategies, sources consulted, and the coding/tagging structure used to classify entries.
+  **Official data documentation for the dataset.** This document explains the scope and purpose of the dataset, information collection procedures, eligibility criteria, search strategies, sources consulted, as well as the **full variable definitions and coding categories used to classify entries within the primary dataset.**

-- **DELIAH-Humour_Democracy.xml**
+- **DELIAH_Humour_Democracy.xml**
   A structured metadata record for this curation project to describe the dataset in a standardized form.

 - **LIS 545 Final Report.pdf**